HOME

 #9 Vehicle Speed Sensor (VSS): Enable / Disable.

-#10.
-Cooling fan(s) settings: 160, 180, or 195.
+#12.
+Cooling fan(s) settings.
+What degree thermostat?: 160, 180, or 195.
 I recommend using at least a 180 thermostat for TPI.

-#11 Knock sensor: High compression, and high lift cams can create chatter that will be picked up by the sensor.
+#13 Knock sensor: High compression, and high lift cams can create chatter that will be picked up by the sensor.
 Knock sensor may need to be disabled in certain combinations.

-#12.
+#14.
 Speed limiter: Default is 255 mph / or specify desired speed.

-#13.
+#15.
 RPM limiter: Default is 10,000 RPM / I recommend limiting it to 800 rpm over peak horsepower expected.

-#14.
+#16.
 What type of ECM: Speed Density 1990, 91, and 92.
 ECM #'s 1227730, 16196344, 16198262, 1227277, 16197128, 16198260, or Mass Air 1986, 87, 88, and 89.
 ECM #'s 1227165, 16198259, and 16198445.

 Caution to those against using to large of a fuel injector.
 A 24 lb.
 3 bar (43.5 psi.) injector can easily handle upwards of 400 hp by turning up the fuel pressure to 50 psi.
 High impedance injectors require at least a 2 millisecond pulse width at idle.
 If you run to large injector you will sacrifice your idle quality.
 The single greatest misnomer about TPI is injector sizing.
 GM used many different sized injectors, and at different pressures during the TPI years.
 It is critical that we get the flow rate set correctly for any combination.
 The manufactures have learned that higher pressures are better.
 Today's LS1's are running 3.7 bar (55 psi).
 This gives a better spray pattern to optimize the use of fuel.
 350's should run 21 lb. injectors with the pressure turned up based on modifications.
 383 to 406's should use 24, but some very high flow combinations can run 30's.

 Vehicle Speed Sensor (VSS) is highly recommended.
 EGR will not function, and torque converter won't lockup without VSS being hooked up unless a 3rd party device is used.
 Programming is optimized to know whether the vehicle is moving or not.
 You will not be smog legal without it, and the motor may die in certain deceleration situations.
-Mass Air systems used a 2 pulse square wave, but speed density used a 4 pulse sine wave.
+Mass Air systems used a 2 pulse square wave (DC), but speed density used a 4 pulse sine wave (AC).
 You may use any sine wave sensor with speed density, and the output signal may be modified in the programming.
-IE: A later model T56 with a 40 pulse sine wave can be used, and the input signal modified in the programming.
+IE: A later model T56 with a 17 pulse sine wave can be used, and the input signal modified in the programming.
+All 700R4's from 1984 to 1992 used a 4 pulse sine wave output.
+However, in the mass air cars this was converted to a 2 pulse square wave and sent to the ecm.
+If you have a speed density conversion you may use the signal from the earlier transmission.
+If you use a 4L60E or 4L80E I'll need your tire size and axle ratio to assign the proper value in the programming.

 The smog pump, or Air Injection Reactor (AIR), and the Charcoal Canister Purge (CCP) will not set a code in TPI and does need to be programmed out.
-However, it can shut it off if it bothers you to see it on your diagnostic equipment.